QAm I eligible to apply for a Community Grant?A

 QHow long do I have to spend the grant money, if I am successful?A

-Grant monies must be utilised by 31 December 2019.
+Monies must be utilised by December 2020.

 QI can’t download the Communications Toolkit filesA